Cue Card Questions Examples for English Proficiency Tests IELTS / Duolingo

-You can follow these guidelines while answering the cue card questions that you come across in your English Proficiency tests like IELTS,TOEFL etc.
+You can follow these guidelines while answering the cue card questions that you come across in your English Proficiency tests like IELTS,TOEFL or Duolingo etc.

 Use of Tenses